JupiterOne/insights-dashboards/src/boards/user-endpoint-blast-radius/readme.md

 ![sample-screenshot](board.png)

-Enter a variable such as an ipAddress to visualize a device owners access, full inventory of digital identities, and resource allocation.
+Enter a macAddress of a device and visualize the device owners access, full inventory of digital identities, and resource allocation.

 > Prerequisite:
 >
-> This works best when integrations to different providers and accounts are
-> as complete as possible.
+> This works best when integrations related to user endpoint agents and SaaS applications is as complete as possible.